echarin/tfip-miniproject/README.md

     - `POST /api/v1/{userId}/{expenseId}/comments` - creates an comment under the user's specified expense
     - `DELETE /api/v1/{userId}/comments/{commentId}` - deletes the user's specified comment

-## Containerisation and Kubernetes
+## Containerisation

-- Both the frontend and backend are containerised with Docker, with the instructions in the `Dockerfile` of each project directory.
+- Both the [frontend](ng-frontend/Dockerfile) and [backend](sb-backend/Dockerfile) are containerised with Docker.
-- Each `Dockerfile` makes use of caching of layers for faster builds.
+- In an attempt at optimisation, each `Dockerfile` makes use of caching of layers, and multi-stage builds, where one stage uses a base image for building, and a different image for running.

+## Kubernetes

+- The application is deployed onto a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) cluster on [Google Cloud Platform](https://cloud.google.com/).
-- The manifests for the Kubernetes cluster are in the `k8s` folder.
+- The manifests for the Kubernetes cluster are in the [k8s folder](k8s).
-- The `Deployment` and `Service` components of each portion of the app are defined in a template `.yaml` file.
+- The `Deployment` and `Service` components for both the [frontend](k8s/ng-frontend-template.yaml) and [backend](k8s/sb-backend-template.yaml) are defined in a template `.yaml` file.
-- A `Secret` is used for credentials; it was applied before applying the `.yaml` files.
+  - Through an automated workflow, the templates are converted to the actual files to be used during deployment.
+This is explained later in the `GitHub Actions` section.
+- The `Deployment` describes the desired state for each application, such as which Docker image to use, number of replicas to run (set to default at `1`), and so on.
+- For both deployments, a readiness probe is specified.
+Kubernetes will make diagnostic `HTTP GET` requests to these specified endpoints and ports to check for a desired response (e.g. `200 OK`.)
+  - If a readiness probe fails for a particular instance of a deployment, then that instance is restarted.
+- A `Service` allows networking access to instances of the application (or `Pods`), so that this application can talk to other applications.
-- Both services are internal services.
+  - Both services are internal services, meaning they can only be accessed from within the cluster.
-  - An `Ingress` is used to expose the services.
-It can be accessed [here](http://34.102.214.43/), but the Spring Boot backend is failing health checks.
-    - Some time after the project deadline, a fix has been made and now the app can be visited at the IP address given above.
+- A [Secret](k8s/app-secret-template.yaml), which contains sensitive information such as database credentials and the JWT signing key, is applied.
+  - These values are passed into the specification for the Spring Boot backend deployment, which in turn will be passed as environmental variables for its container.
+- To expose both the frontend and backend, an [Ingress](k8s/app-ingress.yaml) is used.
+  - The `Ingress` manages external access to services within the cluster, such as the services for the frontend and backend.
+  - It routes traffic from specified paths [/**](http://34.102.214.43/) to the frontend and [/api/**](http://34.102.214.43/api) to the backend.

 ## Github Actions for CI/CD

-- This project uses GitHub Actions in order to trigger automated build/deploy workflow upon pushes to the main branch.
+- This project uses GitHub Actions in order to trigger automated workflows upon pushes to the main branch.
-- The main workflow sets up Google Cloud CLI as well as user credentials, before building the Docker images, pushing them to Google Cloud Registry and then deploying the app to GKE by applying K8s manifest files.
+- The [main workflow](https://github.com/echarin/tfip-miniproject/actions/workflows/gke-deploy.yml) sets up Google Cloud CLI as well as user credentials, before building the Docker images, pushing them to Google Cloud Registry and then deploying the app to GKE by applying K8s manifest files.
-- There is also a side workflow for continuous testing of tests written in the Spring Boot backend.
+- There is also a [side workflow](https://github.com/echarin/tfip-miniproject/actions/workflows/sb-ci.yaml) for automated testing of tests written in the Spring Boot backend.
-- After the project deadline, a workflow was set up for deploying the Spring Boot backend to Railway.
+- After the project deadline, a [workflow](https://github.com/echarin/tfip-miniproject/actions/workflows/railway-deploy.yml) was set up for deploying the Spring Boot backend to Railway.